 How to get around in Uluwatu

-The best way to get around in Uluwatu is with a rental moped.
-It’s a bit hilly in the Uluwatu area, also known as Bukit Peninsula, so be prepared to go up and down with your moped.
+The best way to get around in Uluwatu is with a rental scooter.
+It’s a bit hilly in the Uluwatu area, also known as Bukit Peninsula, so be prepared.
 The roads are well maintained and it’s not as busy traffic as in the rest of Bali.
-Of course you can also hire a private driver for a day trip, or book a tour so you can visit the Uluwatu highlights in one day.
+Book your scooter or motorbike here in advance so you don’t have to look for it after arrival.
+With this service your scooter will be brought to your accommodation and picked up after the rental period is over.
+Super easy!

 Where to stay in Uluwatu